Bhimeshvara Temple, Nilagunda: Temple plan and decoration

 Of the four sanctums in the temple, the ones in the north, west and south each have a vestibule (called antarala) and a common hall (called sabhamantapa or just mantapa).
 The common hall opens to a porch entrance (called mukhamantapa) in the east which has a minor fourth shrine attached to it.
 The entrance to the porch is a lateral one.
 According to the historian Kamath, Western Chalukya temples usually exhibit vesara style superstructure (called shikhara), and this is confirmed by the Archaeological Survey of India which designates the overall plan as vesara (a fusion of south and north Indian styles).
-The superstructure as a 3-tiered tower (called tritala).
+The superstructure is a 3-tiered tower (called tritala).